 Luckily, making your holiday presents from scratch communicates all that and, with a little planning, costs a fraction of what you might otherwise spend.
 As with our favorite savory food gifts, the sweet recipes you'll find below are easy to make in bulk and won't need to be consumed by the recipient for anywhere from one week to several months.

+More than ever, this feels like the year to give a handcrafted gift from the heart.
 Whether you're leaning toward a fresh, fruity syrup, crispy granola, or some rich and nutty homemade Nutella, you can pick one recipe and parcel it out in cookie tins, Ball jars, or cellophane bags as a stocking stuffer, or make a handful of them and design your own gift box or basket for something more substantial.
 Some pretty containers, ribbon, and tissue paper can go a long way toward making these simple recipes feel festive.

 This year, to help things along, we've even created printable labels, complete with cooking instructions for your giftee, to plaster on a jar of Stella's homemade shelf-stable mixes for fudgy brownies (and vegan brownies!), her delightfully fluffy pancakes, and her warming hot chocolate—no visit to the website required!

 Gifting a box of store-bought brownie mix would be unimpressive at best, but making your own is another story entirely.
 As long as your friends have a big jar of this on hand, they'll be able to make rich, fudgy brownies whenever they please.
 The mixture combines a blend of dark chocolate and Dutch cocoa, and a tiny pinch of espresso powder to keep the sweetness in check.
 In theory, it will be good for up to a year, but you can be sure it won't last that long.
 For a nice finishing touch, tape on our handy printable label for this brownie mix.